Northern Ireland Assembly (1973): History

-108 members were elected by Single Transferable Vote from Northern Ireland's 18 Westminster constituencies, with 5 to 8 seats for each depending on its population.
+108 members were elected by Single Transferable Vote from Northern Ireland's 12 Westminster constituencies, with 5 to 8 seats for each depending on its population.

 The Assembly met for the first time on 31 July 1973.
+It elected Nat Minford as its speaker in a chaotic first session.
 Following the Sunningdale Agreement, a power-sharing Executive was established from 1 January 1974.
 After opposition from within the Ulster Unionist Party (UUP) and the Ulster Workers' Council strike over the proposal of an all Ireland council, the Executive and Assembly collapsed on 28 May 1974 when Brian Faulkner resigned as Chief Executive.
+The Assembly was prorogued the following day, but continued to exist in abeyance until formally dissolved on 28 March 1975, via an Order in Council made under the Northern Ireland Act 1974.

 Members of the Northern Ireland Executive (1974)

 Legislation passed

 The Assembly had powers to pass primary legislation known as Assembly Measures.
 Four such measures were passed by the assembly: